She was dying. Lyonette du Marquin registered this fact with bitter acceptance. She lay in the snow and knew it.

 And unlike Lyon, Yvlon’s manners matched her good nature.
 She shook Erin’s hand after Ceria introduced her, smiling.

 “Yvlon Byres.
-An honor to meet you, Miss Erin.”
+An honor to meet you again, Miss Erin.”

 Erin smiled back, and shook the callused hand, trying to stare Yvlon in the eyes.

 She was…pretty.
 In fact, Erin would have ventured to say she was gorgeous before she’d come to Liscor.
 Her skin was mostly perfect, and she had great teeth, a shapely nose, and even nice ears.
 Erin wished she had Yvlon’s ears.